polarstreams/client-examples/rust/README.md

 # Producing and consuming messages on Barco Streams with Rust

-This repository contains an example about how to [produce](./producing/) messages on Barco Streams with Rust.
+This repository contains an example about how to [produce](./producing/) and [consume](./consuming/) messages on Barco Streams with Rust.

 ## Compatibility